Galvanized Steel: Everything You Need To Know

 How Long Does Galvanized Steel Last?

-Galvanized steel can last for decades without showing signs of rust or corrosion.
-Of course, different applications and environments will yield different lifespans for galvanized steel.
+Galvanized steel can last for decades without showing signs of rust or corrosion in optimum environments.
+Of course, different applications and environments, as well as the thickness of the zinc coating itself, will yield different lifespans for galvanized steel.
 In saltwater conditions, galvanized steel can perform for up to 12 years without showing signs of corrosion.
-In corrosive soil, it can last up to 50 years.
-And in ideal conditions, galvanized steel can resist rust for over 75 years.
+In ideal conditions, galvanized steel can resist rust up to 75 years or more.

 Is Galvanized Steel Toxic?